bridgetmaddison/bridgetmaddisoncbt-site/content/about-me.md

 Clinic from 2019 with individuals from 16 upwards and also offer a Group Therapy Programme - A Wellbeing Therapy Workshop from the Beacon Clinic and in Worcester.

-I am an experienced Clinical Supervisor both in the NHS and in Private Practice with a particular emphasis in what is called Third Wave CBT.
+I have experience of providing Clinical Supervision within the NHS and externally.
+I currently offer Supervision for those interested in building skills within the ACT Model.
+This can be face to face or on Skype or Zoom.

 ## Qualifications